Free calibration record template (au/nz)

 Preview the template

-See the first part of the calibration record below.
-Enter your email above to download the full template (PDF-ready).
+See the first part of the calibration record template (au/nz) below.
+Download the full version above.

 A calibration record is the documented evidence that an instrument or measuring device has been calibrated - checked and adjusted (if necessary) against known reference standards.
 It records who performed the calibration, which reference standards were used and their traceability, the measurement results before and after adjustment, whether the instrument met its acceptance criteria, and who approved the results.